integreat-io/integreat/README.md

 See [mapping definition](#mapping-definition) for a description of the relationship between sources and mappings, and the `mappings` property.

+The `auth` property should normally be set to the id of an [auth definition](#source-authentication) if the source requires authentication.
+In cases where the source is authenticated by other means, e.g. by including username and password in the uri, set the `auth` property to `true` to signal that this is an authenticated source.

 ### Endpoint definition
 ```
 {